Skip to content

 julia

-SkipConnection(layer, connection; name=nothing)
+SkipConnection(layers, connection; name=nothing)

 Create a skip connection which consists of a layer or Chain of consecutive layers and a shortcut connection linking the block's input to the output through a user-supplied 2-argument callable.
 The first argument to the callable will be propagated through the given layer while the second is the unchanged, "skipped" input.